 Why You Should Remove Your Phone Number from the Web

-If you share your mobile phone number online – whether via social media, in a web forum, or by filling out a delivery form when online shopping – you’re giving other people the opportunity to store and reuse your personal information.
+If you share your mobile phone number online – whether via social media, in a web forum or by filling out a delivery form when online shopping – you’re allowing other people to store and reuse your personal information.

 And if you use a mobile number for business purposes, then you’ll find your number ends up in all kinds of official and unofficial registries.
 So, how do you get your phone number off the internet?

 While there’s no single way to scrape your personal information from the world wide web once it’s out there, we’ll show you step-by-step how to find and delete any publicly listed personal information.

 Step 1: Remove Phone Numbers from Websites Where You Register with Them

 It sounds obvious, but your first step should be to make a quick list of all the social media sites like Facebook, Instagram, and TikTok which ask you to provide a mobile phone number when you sign up.

 Most of these have options to remove your personal details or at least make them not publicly visible.
 Facebook in particular, after it came under fire for its obscure and inappropriate data usage policies, has now made it much easier to see what information is stored about you on its servers.

 Still, have a MySpace account that you never deleted?
 You might not believe it, but MySpace still exists with an active domain and, while it claims to have ‘lost’ all data before 2016, you can bet your bottom dollar that all your personal data is tucked away somewhere.

 And it’s not alone, plenty of older websites may no longer be widely used, but their data banks are full of millions of old users’ personal data.
 Make sure you close down all of these accounts and request that your data be deleted.